darekrossman/react-image-upload/README.md

-# React Playground
+# React Image Upload

-A simple React application scaffold for experimenting with React components.
+A React component for handling image uploads.

 Install it
 ----------